Philly is a steak city, and I’ve spent my fair share of time chasing down the holy grail: cheesesteaks.

 The buffet has a solid lineup of Brazilian sides, and if you somehow have room left, there’s dessert, too.

-It’s not your traditional steakhouse, but that makes it worth checking out.
+It’s not your traditional steak house Philadelphia, but that makes it worth checking out.

 Now Go and Try the Best Steak in Philly

-Some, like Butcher & Singer and Rittenhouse Grill, stick to tradition with classic cuts and an old-school vibe.
+If you’re looking for the top steakhouse Philadelphia has on offer, there are plenty to choose from.
+I like Butcher & Singer and Rittenhouse Grill, sticking to tradition with classic cuts and that old-school vibe I love.